jeisenbath/ansible-collection-tripplite-poweralert/CONTRIBUTING.md

 1. Change directory to the collection's root.
 2. Run ansible-test sanity and correct any errors.
-3. Prepare integration tests by editing the test/integration/integration_config.yml **DO NOT COMMIT THESE CHANGES**
+3. Prepare and run integration tests
+    - Copying the test/integration/integration_config_example.yml into integration_config.yml
+    - Update the values in integration_config.yml to match your testing environment
     - If your change includes any files from module_utils, run a full integration test with ansible-test integration.
     - If you are motifying a single module, or creating a new one, run ansible-test integration *target* to test only that specific resource.